Robotic Pick-and-Place of Novel Objects in Clutter with Multi-Affordance Grasping and Cross-Domain Image Matching: Discussion and Future Work

-\myparagraph{Open-loop vs. Closed-loop Grasping} Most existing grasping approaches, whether model-based or data-driven are for the most part, based on open-loop executions of planned grasps.
+\mypara{Open-loop vs. Closed-loop Grasping} Most existing grasping approaches, whether model-based or data-driven are for the most part, based on open-loop executions of planned grasps.
 Our system is no different.
 The robot decides what to do and executes it almost blindly, except for simple feedback to enable guarded moves like move until contact.
 Indeed, the most common failure modes are when small errors in the estimated affordances lead to fingers landing on top of an object rather than on the sides, or lead to a deficient suction latch, or lead to a grasp that is only marginally stable and likely to fail when the robot lifts the object.
 It is unlikely that the picking error rate can be trimmed to industrial grade without the use of explicit feedback for closed-loop grasping during the approach-grasp-retrieve operation.
+Understanding how to make an effective use of tactile feedback is a promising direction that we have started to explore (\cite{donlon2018gelslim, hogan2018tactile}).